CandelaOlha/portfolio/README.md

 The purpose of this website is to introduce myself and show my first work as a junior frontend developer.

-Since I haven't learned Javascript yet, this project is only made using HTML and CSS.
+Since I haven't learned Javascript yet, this project was only made using HTML and CSS.

 ## Technologies